lancachenet/lancache-dns/README.md

 ```
 which would use the cache domains from https://github.com/your-username/cache-domains.git

-Note that the Master branch of whatever repoistory is specified will be used.
+Note that the Master branch of whatever repository is specified will be used.

 ## Further information